-3. In case of contractor payments for personal purposes, no tax is deducted on the credited amount.
+3. In the case of contractor payments for personal purposes, no tax is deducted from the credited amount.

 4. The Assessing Officer is the main authority in whether contractors can avail of tax exemption or be taxed at a lower rate.
 Moreover, this application must be through Form No. 13 and must carry PAN details.